📢NEWS: Enscape 3.3 is now available! Read all about it here.

 Green Building Assets and Materials

-With the growing demand and need for sustainable architecture, with Enscape 3.2, you can enjoy a new collection of green building assets and materials for use within your projects.
+With the growing demand and need for sustainable architecture, with the latest Enscape version, you can enjoy a new collection of green building assets and materials for use within your projects.

 Over 150 green assets will be provided, including a diverse range of trees, plants, and flowers that are often used within green building design.
 Users will also find wind turbines, electric charging stations, two additional electric vehicles, a scooter, and even a passenger drone 😀.